no4paragon/CS549Iot-lab2/README.md

-# Lab 2

 # Lab 2: **Highway Traffic Light**

-Your task is to build a simplified traffic light (TL) controller using the ESP32 board and the provided set of sensors.
-The TL comprises three LEDs, a buzzer, and a touch button.
+<p align="center">Your task is to build a simplified traffic light (TL) controller using the ESP32 board and the provided set of sensors.
+The TL comprises three LEDs, a buzzer, and a touch button.</p>

-Problem description:
+<h2>Problem description:</h2>

 - The TL goes from green through yellow to red, and from red through red-yellow to green.
 The TL remains in red for 10 seconds.
 - The TL remains in yellow and red-yellow for 2 seconds.